-- Heat a heavy 12 or 14 inch cast iron or ovenproof frying pan over medium-high heat until hot.
-Add oil and chicken skin side down.
+Heat a heavy 12 or 14 inch cast iron or ovenproof frying pan over medium-high heat until hot.
+Add oil and place chicken skin side down.
 Brown until skin is deep golden and crisp, 8 to 10 minutes.
 Turn over and brown other side, 2 to 4 minutes more.
 Transfer chicken to a plate and set aside.

 - Discard all but 2 tablespoons of fat from frying pan, reduce heat to medium, and cook onions, shallots until translucent, 5 minutes.
 Add whole garlic and cook 1 minute more.
 Add cornstarch mixture, chopped oregano, and remaining black pepper.
 Cook until mixture thickens, 1 to 2 minutes.

 - Fry Pan Roasting: Set chicken skin side up in frying pan and add quartered figs. Roast in oven until figs soften and caramelize slightly and meat is no longer pink at bone, about 15 minutes.
 Divide chicken, figs, and sauce among plates and top with whole oregano leaves.
 Chicken is done at 165°F.